kevin15daniel/Machine-Learning-Approaches-for-Water-Quality-Assessment/README.md

 ## Intended Use

 This model is designed to predict the potability of water based on its quality metrics.
-You can use it for applications like:
+It can be used for applications such as:
 - Water quality monitoring
 - Environmental health assessments
 - Water treatment plant optimization
-- Any other application where analyzing water quality is useful
+- Any other application where analyzing water quality is useful.

 ## Limitations